pb03/modular-css-guide/README.md

 ## Tips for improving Readability

 #### Don't nest classes unless really needed
-Use proper parent-child relationships.
+Use proper **parent-child relationships**.
 Avoid unnecessary specificity which is also against the CSS selector performance.

 _Example:_